devstopfix/gnuplot-elixir/README.md

 Strings are output inside double quotes, and charlists are output without modification. `[:plot, 'sin(x)', :title, "Sine Wave"]` becomes: `plot sin(x) title "Sine Wave"`

 A dataset is a list of points, each point is a list of numbers.
+A dataset can be a Stream.

 ### Scatter plot with a single dataset